armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/manualJudgment.md

 ## Example Policy

-This example policy will prevent execution of any manual judgement stage that can be approved by multiple roles, or for which the approving role is not on a whitelist of approving roles.
+This example policy prevents execution of any manual judgement stage that can be approved by multiple roles, or for which the approving role is not on a whitelist of approving roles.

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.execution.stages.before.manualJudgment